solana-mobile/dapp-publishing/docs/S3UPLOAD.md

 - It is important that the _array itself_ is contained in single quotes: ``''``
 - It is important that the _values inside_ the array are contained in double quotes: ``""``
 - You must append this argument/array parameter for each of the NFT minting operations: publisher, dApp, and releases.

+### Final considerations

+The tooling will attempt to ensure that your S3 configuration details are provided correctly.
+Please be aware that if there is sufficeint divergence from the methods described here, the tooling may ignore the incorrectly-formatted details and revert to using the default permastorage method.